Coffee Rust Threatens Latin American Crop; 150 Years Ago, It Wiped Out An Empire

 In 1869, Sri Lanka (then known as Ceylon) was one of the world's largest coffee producers, exporting over 100 million pounds annually.
 A new railway connected the coffee-producing center with the coast, a steady flow of cheap labor was coming from South India, and market prices were high.
 With a growing global demand for coffee, the future of the island's principle industry seemed assured.

-But then, in the south-center of the island, small pale-yellow spots began appearing on the upper surfaces of coffee leaves.
+But then, in the south-center of the island, small, pale-yellow spots began appearing on the upper surfaces of coffee leaves.
 These increased in size and coalesced with adjacent spots.
-On the underside of the leaves, circular yellow-orange dust-like spores formed.
+On the underside of the leaves, circular, yellow-orange dustlike spores formed.
 New spores developed from these lesions and passed to other plants.
 The fungus did not kill the plants outright, but rather debilitated them.
 The leaves eventually fell, and nutrients to the beans got choked off, causing yields to plunge.

 It was the first global outbreak of the fungus that had first been reported less than a decade before by a British explorer around Lake Victoria in what is today Kenya.
 Very little was known about the disease.

-Farmers planted coffee elsewhere on Ceylon, but, with wet and windy conditions ideal for the fungus to reproduce, their crops didn't remain rust-free for long.
-The spores detached into the air and floated along with the winds or rains, on field-workers or birds, and even insects.
+Farmers planted coffee elsewhere on Ceylon, but with wet and windy conditions ideal for the fungus to reproduce, their crops didn't remain rust-free for long.
+The spores detached into the air and floated along with the winds or rains, on field workers or birds, and even insects.
 Able to survive for months, the spores could, once in contact with coffee leaves under the right conditions, germinate and penetrate a leaf within a few hours.
 The island's coffee estates were soon engulfed.

 But between the increase of acreage under cultivation and high market prices, the industry remained profitable — at least initially.
 By 1879, however, production began a rapid and steady decline.
 And so did value, as the market price of coffee plummeted.

 That year, London's Royal Botanic Gardens, Kew, sent an inexperienced, 25-year-old recent Cambridge grad named Harry Marshall Ward to the island.
-During his two-year stay, the mycologist proved that the parasitic fungus H. vastatrix caused leaf rust and methodically worked out the pathogen's life cycle.
+During his two-year stay, the mycologist proved that the parasitic fungus H. vastatrix caused leaf rust and he methodically worked out the pathogen's life cycle.
 Yet he could offer planters no means to stop the thorough destruction of their livelihood.

 If the rise of the island's coffee industry was swift — it had come about in just 50 years — the crash came even faster.
 In 1870, Ceylon had exported some 118 million pounds of coffee.
 By 1886, coffee exports were down 80 percent, and by 1890 — just two decades after rust's arrival — 90 percent of the area under coffee cultivation had been abandoned.
 The crop virtually disappeared from the island.